GENERAL PROGRAM QUESTIONS

 Can I get an application fee waiver?

 We are able to offer application fee waivers for Peace Corps, AmeriCorps, City Year or Teach for America alumni as well as active duty military and veterans.
-If you meet any of these qualifiers, please send an official verification document from the organization to email@example.com.
-Please note that it may take up to 5 business days for review and decision.
+If you meet any of these qualifiers, please complete the Application Fee Waiver Request Form before submitting your application.
+Please note we cannot reimburse a processed application fee.
+Upon completing the request form, the admissions office will review your documentation within 5 business days and waive the application fee for you, if you qualify.
+This is an internal process.
+You will not receive an application fee waiver code.

 I'm not certain which concentration I want to choose yet.
 What should I select? (on-campus MEM/MF only)